 Go to google.com/maps and enter your address.
-When Google has located your business, go to menu and click share and embed map.
+When Google has located your business, go to the menu and click Share and embed map.
 Copy the iframe code into your website at the location where you require the map to appear.
 Accompanied with schema, this is a good way to further establish your NAP.

 To host your video on YouTube or your website?
 Personally, I prefer YouTube.
 YouTube is the second largest search engine and is owned by Google.
 It makes sense to embed a video belonging to your business YouTube channel on your website or any other video which may be relevant to the page.
 The video embed acts like an authority link, it just further adds relevance to the page and helps with user engagement.
 This will also help to rank the video in the search engines although you would have to do video embeds on a larger scale.

-You can use a variety of different video embed plugins for WordPress, however you can just as easily find your video > right click > copy embed code and paste the code whereever you want the video to appear.
+You can use a variety of different video embed plugins for WordPress, however you can just as easily find your video > right click > copy embed code and paste the code wherever you want the video to appear.

 Implement schema markup for your local business in the footer or header of every page.
 Schema.org will give you the correct format to use but if you would like code to be generated for you ready to insert into your HTML you can use https://supple.com.au/tools/local-business-schema-generator/

-There are also several plugins available for wordpress to enable you to implement schema, alternatively you can markup your content through the data highlighter tool in Webmaster Tools.
+There are also several plugins available for WordPress to enable you to implement schema, alternatively, you can markup your content through the data highlighter tool in Webmaster Tools.

 You can check your schema markup using the structured data tool on Webmaster Tools.